-Phillip "Brail" Watson, a Washburn music student, wrote a song to help answer the question: "What's an Ichabod?"Check it out.
+Phillip "Brail" Watson, a Washburn music graduate, wrote a song to help answer the question: "What's an Ichabod?"Check it out.

 Washburn University and its Ichabods are both named for an early benefactor of the school – Ichabod Washburn.

 The real Ichabod Washburn worked his way from indentured apprentice to captain of industry.
 The businessman was also a fervent Congregationalist, abolitionist and philanthropist to believe in the rights of all people to an education.

 Washburn was born in Kingston, Mass. on Aug.
 11, 1798 to a sea captain (Ichabod Washburn, Sr.) and homemaker (Sylvia Bradford Washburn) whose ancestors were passengers on the Mayflower.
 Because his father died when he was an infant and his mother couldn’t provide for him, his twin brother, Charles, and his older sister, Pamelia, young Washburn was sent to be an apprentice at age 9.
 He first learned to make leather horse harnesses in Duxbury, Mass.
 Later he apprenticed with blacksmiths in Leicester and Auburn, Mass.

 His final apprenticeship concluded on his 20th birthday.
 Washburn then set out on his own making ploughs and then moving to Worcester to work alongside a machine-making blacksmith.
 There he made lead pipe and later woolen machines.
 He bought out his partner in that venture, William H. Howard, and went to work for himself for the second time.
 A few years passed before he found his true mechanical niche: wire.